-Begin in an upright standing position with your feet shoulder-width apart.
+Fun stuff you can do with a stick is to begin in an upright standing position with your feet shoulder-width apart.
 Slightly bend your knees and hinge from your hips to bend your upper body forward.
 Lower your hands and hold onto the bar with both hands, palms facing your body shoulder-width apart.
 Engage your core and straighten your back to stand upright as you pull from your elbows to raise the bar to shoulder height.
 Slowly lower the bar to the starting position and repeat the movement.

 Begin in an upright standing position with your feet shoulder-width apart.
-Hold the bar in both hands with your palms facing your body, shoulder-width apart.
+Hold the bar in both hands, palms facing your body, shoulder-width apart.
 Bend your elbows and flex your wrists to bring the bar to shoulder height, resting against your collarbone.
 Bend your knees and hinge your hips to lower your seat into a squat position.
 Do your best to keep your weight evenly distributed across your heels.
-Keep your core engaged as you push back up to an upright standing position.
+Keep your core engaged as you push back to an upright standing position.
 Repeat the movement.

-Begin in an upright standing position with your feet shoulder-width apart and your knees slightly bent.
+Begin in an upright standing position with your feet shoulder-width apart, and your knees slightly bent.
 Hold the bar at shoulder height with your hands shoulder-width apart and your palms facing outward.
 Engage your core and push the bar overhead.
 Slowly lower the bar to the starting positions and repeat the movement.

 Begin in an upright standing position with your feet shoulder-width apart.
 Keep a slight bend in your knees and hinge from your hips to bend your upper body forward.
-Hold onto the bar with both hands shoulder-width apart and your palms facing inward.
-Engage your glutes and hamstrings and slowly raise to an upright standing position, keeping the bar as close to your body throughout the entire movement.
+Hold the bar with both hands shoulder-width apart and your palms facing inward.
+Engage your glutes and hamstrings and slowly raise to an upright standing position, keeping the bar close to your body throughout the entire movement.
 Hinge from your hips to lower the bar to the starting position and repeat the movement.

 Incline Spider Crawl Push-Ups